-To achieve value-add engagement and meaningful relationships with startups, it is important that the innovation department of your organization comprises talents who are experienced in generating insights and co-developing new products and solutions in the startup ecosystem.
+To achieve value-add engagement and meaningful relationships with startups, it is important that your organization’s innovation department comprises experienced talent in generating insights and co-developing new products and solutions in the startup ecosystem.
 They are people who acknowledge the importance of corporate-startup engagement and strongly believe in the mission and vision behind the innovation initiatives of the organization or the industry.

-It is essential for organisations to meet evolving market and business demands to stay competitive.
-Often organisations will collaborate with startups, students, external talents to source new ideas and ground breaking opportunities.
+It is essential for organizations to meet evolving market and business demands to stay competitive.
+Often organizations will collaborate with startups, students, and external talents to source new ideas and groundbreaking opportunities.

 Before you collaborate with a startup, there are some key elements that you need to consider before starting.
 These elements may make or break your potential innovation collaboration with external stakeholders.
 If you’ve checked all the boxes, you are ready to go!

 Agorize is the most comprehensive innovation management platform, supported by a team of experts and community of innovators.
 For over a decade, we’ve been providing technology powered by a community of 5 million innovators to foster change and accelerate innovation.
 Our clients and partners worldwide crowdsource, evaluate and develop solutions from startups, employees, developers and students using Agorize.